pgum/pgum.github.io/README.md

 I have modified the original beautiful-jekyll to include two features I wanted for my own portfolio webpage - a resume page and ready to use presentations decks of slides.
 I also tried to sanitize configuration a bit, as it's now expanded to accomodate more stuff.

+### How to run

+For development you can use `docker-compose up` from main directory.
+It starts up jekyll serve with some defaults.
+Inside `.github/workflows/jekyll.yml` you can find procedure used by github to build and deploy the webpage on push to `main` branch.

 ---

 ### Sharing blog posts on social media